adanque/Anomaly-Detection/README.md

 ### Project Specific Questions

-- Since subscriptions are normally monthly with metrics collected once a month, will it be possible to identify fraud in as little as a couple months?
+- Since the credit card data may likely be streaming in real time, will it be possible to detect credit card fraud?
-	- Answer:
+	- Answer: Yes, given that this project was able to use one period of data it is still able to predict

-- What are the indicators that help identify dissatisfaction?
+- What visualizations can be used to help identify credit card fraud?
 	- Answer:

-- What are these factors that lead to loyalty?
+- What are the factors that can lead to credit card fraud?
 	- Answer:

-- Is there a way to identify dissatisfaction between monthly subscription payments?
+- Which algorithms can be used to detect credit card fraud?
 	- Answer:

-- Where can this data be derived from?
+- How many variables can be used to detect credit card fraud?
 	- Answer:

-- How can we identify how much fraud affects the bottom line?
+- Is it possible to accidentally mistaken a fraudulent credit card charge for a real charge?
 	- Answer:

-- Can fraud be prevented?
+- Are there any variables with multicollinearity?
 	- Answer:

-- Are there indirect factors that lead to fraud?
+- Can we still create a model if our dataset contains masked variables?
 	- Answer:

-- Are there an early detection sign?
+- How can we measure the accuracy of our detection models?
 	- Answer:

-- Is there a way to show how much prevented fraud has affected the bottom line of cash flow?
+- How accurate will the detection of credit card fraud be?
 	- Answer:

 ##  Project Variables / Factors